IntentArchitect/Docs/articles/application-development/software-factory/environmental-factors-which-can-slow-down-software-factory-execution/environmental-factors-which-can-slow-down-software-factory-execution.md

 The identified cause of this slowness is the interference of computer anti-virus software in the loading process of Module DLLs from the disk drive.

-Consider adding some or all of the following exclusions to your anti-virus software to prevent this slowness:
+To avoid this interference, consider adding some or all of the following exclusions to your anti-virus software:

 - The folder in which Intent Architect is installed (e.g. `C:\Program Files\Intent Architect v4`).
 - The folder containing your Intent Architect Solution and Applications, essentially the folder into which the "source code" for your project is checked out.